 Since these pills are not regulated, they often contain deadly amounts of fentanyl.
 The U.S. Drug Enforcement Agency (DEA) reports that about two in every five counterfeit pills have a lethal dose of fentanyl.

-Over the years, fentanyl has also become a popular substance to lace or “cut” other drugs, including cocaine, methamphetamine, and heroin.
+Over the years, fentanyl has become a popular substance to lace or “cut” other drugs, including cocaine, methamphetamine, and heroin.
 Adding fentanyl to these illegal drugs makes them cheaper to produce since fentanyl is such a potent substance.

 Mixing fentanyl with other drugs has led to an increase in overdose deaths because the people taking illicit drugs often do not know that they contain fentanyl.
+New formations like rainbow fentanyl have had parents fearing their children being given it without knowledge.

 Legal VS Illicit Fentanyl